 Hair Drug Testing 101

-Whether you’re trying to screen potential candidates for a new job, or you’re maintaining compliance with certain regulations, drug testing is often used in the workplace to keep employees safe and healthy.
-While most employers are familiar with using urine samples for drug tests, an increasingly popular method is hair drug testing.
+Hair drug testing or “hair follicle testing” is a very accurate and efficient way of screening for drug use.
+Whether you’re trying to screen potential candidates for a new job or you’re maintaining compliance with certain regulations, drug testing is often used in the workplace to keep employees safe and healthy.
+While most employers are familiar with using urine samples for drug tests, an increasingly popular testing method is hair drug testing.